-Surely, being in the carpentry line of business and an avid camper, my husband would need the best machete for chopping wood.
+Surely, being in the carpentry line of business and an avid camper, my brother would need the best machete for chopping wood.

 Best Machete Comparisons